 (Non-clickable content … all links removed!)

-So far, we have looked at how to create links to content in WordPress manually using the built-in WordPress link feature.
+So far, we have looked at how to create internal links to content manually using the WordPress link function.

-Are there WordPress plugins that can automate this job?
+Are there plugins for WordPress that can automate this work?

-Yes, there are!
-As we explain here, there are plugins that can do almost everything imaginable.
-And if you cannot find a plugin that does what you need, one can be created for you.
+Yes … Of course!
+As we explain in our comprehensive overview of WordPress plugins, there are WordPress plugins for everything you can imagine.
+And if you can’t find a plugin that does what you are looking for, one can be created for you.

-Also, depending on the kind of plugins and themes used on your website, you can benefit from additional internal linking features such as:
+Also, depending on the kind of theme installed on your site, you can benefit from additional internal linking features such as:

 - Breadcrumb navigation links